flengyel/RYLR998-LoRa/README.md

 * If the dirty bit is set, `curses.doupdate()` is called and the dirty bit is reset.
 This is an optimization.
 *  Serial port output cannot be one character at a time, since complete AT commands have to be sent to the RYLR998 through the serial port.
 *  Receiving and parsing responses from AT commands takes precedence over sending AT commands, which includes sending text.

+## Disclaimer

+This is a work in progress.
+I'm taking my time adding IRC-like display functions with the Python curses library slowly and deliberately with all due sloth, so slowly that I would be fired and blacklisted if I were doing this professionally; flunked and expelled without a degree and a boatload of predatory private student loans at usurious interest rates if I were in college; and defunded and defrocked if I were an academician.

+> **POZZO:**
+     It's a disgrace.
+But there you are.
+  **ESTRAGON:**
+     Nothing we can do about it.
+-- Samuel Beckett.
+Waiting for Godot, Act 1.

+## Trademarks
+   LoRa® and the LoRa logo are trademarks of Semtech Corporation.